Fertilizing Palm Trees- Milorganite Agronomist

 Low-nitrogen, slow-release Milorganite can be used, because it can be safely applied throughout your yard and garden, including your lawn and trees.

-When and how much to fertilize
+When and how much to fertilize your palm tree

 When fertilizing palm trees, it’s important to use a slow-release fertilizer, such as Milorganite, which can work for up to 10 weeks, as it provides nutrients over a longer period of time and reduces the risk of leaching.
 Quick release fertilizer, especially in sandy soil, can easily wash away after only a few rains.
 Milorganite also contains organic matter, which builds healthier soil and hold moisture.